Listen Live

 A BOLD SYNTHESIS OF INFORMATION AND INSPIRATION

 A Catholic Take with Joe McClane is a nationally syndicated live talk-radio program, covering the headlines from a courageous Catholic perspective.
 Featuring compelling guest interviews, news headlines, a saint of the day, the Gospel of the day, commentaries, audience interaction, and much more!
-LIVE Monday-Friday at 7am Eastern, across The Station of the Cross Radio Network, iCatholicRadio, and multiple social media and video platforms.
+LIVE Weekdays at 4pm Eastern, across The Station of the Cross Radio Network, iCatholicRadio, and multiple social media and video platforms.

 Joe McClane is the Director of Content and Production at The Station of the Cross Catholic Media Network.
 Joe is also a powerful and dynamic Catholic speaker, radio host, documentary filmmaker, and author – working full-time in Catholic evangelization since 2008, traveling across the USA and overseas lighting a fire in the hearts of thousands for Christ and His Church.
 Joe came into the Catholic Church from Protestantism in 1999, was married in 2000, and he, his wife, six kids, and three grandkids live in Houston, Texas.